iQuHACK/2021_QuACK/README.md

 **Problem Statement:**

-We performed DQM (Discrete Quadratic Model) implementation of Nurse Scheduling Model developed by Ikeda, Nakamura and Humble (INH) using hybrid quantum annealing.
+We performed DQM (Discrete Quadratic Model) implementation of Nurse Scheduling Problem which is a standard problem in Operations Research.
 The objective of the NSP (Nurse Scheduling problem) is to find the optimal way of assigning shifts and rests to nurses to ensure maximum productivity and satisfaction.

 For the INH NSP we had to assign nurses to shifts complying by three constraints: